advoor/nova-resource-field/Readme.md

 php artisan vendor:publish --provider="Advoor\NovaResourceField\FieldServiceProvider"
 ```

-You can now configure which directory which should be used in `nova-view-field.php`.
+You can now configure which directory which should be used in `nova-resource-field.php`.

 ## Usage: